AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 The Transactions report provides visibility into transaction authorization rates and negative transaction trends so that you can effectively monitor the health of your store and preemptively identify and address any transaction issues.

-See individual transactions and their payment methods, result, payment processor codes, and more.
+See individual transactions for orders placed on the storefront and their payment methods, result, payment response codes, and more.

 You can download the Transactions report in a .csv file format for use in existing accounting or order management software.